bwsw/simple-rtb-exchange/README.md

 A basic RTB exchange functionality was implemented.

-Supported format: JSON.
+Supported formats: JSON.

-List of features that are not supported in the current version:
+A list of features that are not supported in the current version:

 * Multiple currencies support.
 RTB Exchange consider any currency as USD.
 * Private Marketplace.
 Even though deal ids are being sent in the request, they will not be considered for any bidding strategy.